numba/numba/docs/source/user/generated-jit.rst

 * It is possible to pre-compute some data at compile-time (the ``missing`` variable above) to have them reused inside the compiled implementation.

+* The function definitions use the same names for arguments as in the decorated function, this is required to ensure passing arguments by name works as expected.

 Compilation options
 ===================